About Cub Scouting

 Den meetings have games, crafts, stunts, songs, ceremonies, and lots of fun.

-Your Boy Will be A Member Of A Pack
+Your Youth Will be A Member Of A Pack

 A pack is made up of several dens.